Oles Buzina: Politics

-In addition to his reporting, Buzina tried to enter politics.
-He ran in the 2012 Ukrainian parliamentary election for a constituency seat in Kyiv for Russian Bloc but failed to win parliamentary representation.
+Buzina ran in the 2012 Ukrainian parliamentary election for a constituency seat in Kyiv for Russian Bloc but failed to win parliamentary representation.
 In Constituency No. 223, his 8.22% of votes was insufficient.

 Political and public views

 Buzina held anti-Orange Revolution and anti-Euromaidan views.

 On 20 January 2006, he claimed that as a writer he was aware of political censorship in post-Orange Revolution Ukraine, as some publishers were afraid to release his books.

-In May 2009 he campaigned for adoption of a series of laws prohibiting neo-Nazi organizations, propaganda of Nazism, and ideological legacy of Organization of Ukrainian Nationalists as a totalitarian fascist party.
-This initiative was supported by Borys Kolesnikov, one of the leaders of Party of Regions.